Westbury, New York: History

 From the 1850s to the 1900s, Westbury's population and ethnic diversity began to rise as many people of Irish and Italian origins continued to settle.
 New Cassel began to be developed in the first quarter of the 20th century.

 In 1927, Charles Lindbergh took off from Roosevelt Field, a couple of hundred yards south of downtown, for the history-making flight to Paris, marking probably the most famous event tied to the Greater Westbury area.

-In response to a rumor that northern Westbury planned to incorporate as its own village, thereby leaving the southern part without a name, local residents voted to incorporate the greater area as the Village of Westbury in 1932.
-The village's boundaries included Grantsville, the section south of Union Avenue around A.M.E.
-Zion church – but it did not take in New Cassel to the east, as the few families that lived there thought being included in the new village would only unnecessarily increase their taxes.
+In 1932, in response newa that northern Westbury planned to incorporate as its own village – and thereby leaving the southern part of Westbury without a name, local residents proposed incorporating the greater area as the Village of Westbury.
+Held on March 28, 1932 – a few weeks after North Westbury unsuccessfully voted on its incorporation, the referendum vote on whether to incorporate the Village of Westbury was held, in which Westbury residents approved the village's creation, voting 200-24 in favor of incorporation.
+The village's boundaries included Grantsville (the section south of Union Avenue around A.M.E.
+Zion church) – but it did not take in New Cassel to the east, as the few families that lived there feared that being included in the new village would only unnecessarily increase their taxes.

 In 1938, the Northern State Parkway was constructed through the area.
 In 1941, the World War II began.
 Westbury sent 1,400 persons to serve the country.
 This was 20% of the community's population, making it the highest percentage of any comparable community in the United States.

 In the mid-1950s, Westbury virtually ran out of undeveloped land and with it came the end of the building boom.
 In 1940, Westbury listed its population at 4,525.
 By 1960, Westbury's population had grown to 14,757, according to the census data for that year.
 Many Caribbean and Latin American families began to settle during this time and in the decades that followed.

-On September 8, 1974, Crosby, Stills & Nash performed at the Roosevelt Raceway.

 As the birth rate declined, people married at a later age and the high cost of buying a home prevented many people from assuming a mortgage in the 1970s, Westbury again underwent change, becoming more urban and city-like over time.